On This Page

 Optimize Destination Persistent Queues

 Read this guide to learn how to optimize your Destination persistent queue.
 This guide is helpful when you are in the initial planning and configuration stage and also when you have an active deployment that you want to performance tune.
-This guide explains:
+It explains:

 • How Destination persistent queues respond to a backpressure event.